 Individuals who previously proved their age or residency status for a prior claim through Social Security or Medicare don’t need to submit the information again.
 Unless otherwise instructed, Social Security will return all original documents or photocopies.

-What Information Do I Need to Sign Up for Medicare Online?
+What Documents Do I Need to Apply for Medicare Online?

 Before you begin to apply for Original Medicare online, you’ll need to create a My Social Security account.
 The Social Security Administration (SSA) requires the following to sign up for an account: